Most Recent Event: The Feeling of Being Watched

 Conversations at the confluence of technology, policy, privacy, security, and law

-The Dissonance Event Series explores the confluence of technology, policy, privacy, security, and law from a global and national perspective.
-It seeks to increase universitywide, multidisciplinary discourse, and support university initiatives, including those related to data science.
+The Dissonance Event Series explores the ways technology, policy, privacy, security, and law are ever increasingly intertwined in all facets of life and society.
+This series seeks to increase university-wide, multidisciplinary discourse, and support university initiatives, including those related to data science.
 In addition to hosting events throughout the academic year, Dissonance co-sponsors events across campus.
-Recordings of past Dissonance events are available.
+Recordings of many past Dissonance events are available.

 Cybersecurity Awareness Month

 Every October, IA marks National Cybersecurity Awareness Month with special events, featured information about IT security, and more.
-See National Cybersecurity Awareness Month 2020 for information about what was done in 2020.
+See SUMIT Reimagined for information about what was done in 2021.

 SUMIT—Security at University of Michigan IT